Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition: Abstract

 \section{Abstract}

-\justifying{ Natural language-driven no-code development aims to enable users to specify software functionality through natural language (NL) without directly editing source code, holding the promise for democratizing software development and increasing productivity.
-Large language models (LLMs) have demonstrated their great potential in realizing this development paradigm.
-As software documentation serves as an authoritative NL specification of software functionality, we envision a natural and promising no-code development scenario where users or developers update documentation to specify new features, and LLMs automatically infer and perform the corresponding code changes.
-To advance no-code development, this work introduces NoCode-bench, a benchmark designed to evaluate LLMs on real-world NL-driven feature addition tasks.
-NoCode-bench consists of 634 tasks across 10 projects involving about 114k code changes in total, each of which pairs a user-facing documentation change and the corresponding code implementation that can be validated against developer-written test cases.
-It is constructed through a five-phase pipeline starting from release notes, offering broad coverage and simulating real-world development scenarios.
-To facilitate lightweight and reliable evaluation under limited resources, we further curate a human-validated subset named NoCode-bench Verified.
-It covers 114 high-quality instances across projects, where the task clarity and evaluation validity are manually verified.
-We use NoCode-bench to assess a range of state-of-the-art LLMs.
-Experimental results show that despite significant token consumption, the best task success rate remains as low as 15.79\%.
-In addition, our analysis reveals that LLMs face key challenges in cross-file editing, comprehensively understanding the codebase structure, and tool calling.
-These results indicate that current LLMs are not yet ready for this task.
-NoCode-bench formulates a new challenge and paves the way for future progress in NL-driven no-code software development. }
+Documentation changes in mature software projects often describe newly introduced or modified behavior.
+This makes them a natural basis for \emph{documentation-driven feature addition}, where software engineering agents implement features from public-facing documentation updates.
+However, existing benchmarks for agentic software development primarily rely on issue reports written for maintainer coordination and often contain implementation-level details.
+Motivated by this observation, this work introduces \nc, a benchmark for documentation-driven feature addition. \nc consists of 634 tasks across 10 mature open-source software projects, involving about 114k code changes in total.
+Each task pairs a documentation change with the corresponding implementation and developer-written tests, enabling evaluation of whether a software engineering agent can implement the feature described by the documentation diff.
+The benchmark is constructed through a five-phase pipeline, starting from release notes, and offers broad coverage across libraries, developer tools, and frameworks while preserving real-world development settings.
+To facilitate lightweight and reliable evaluation under limited resources, we further curate a human-validated subset named \nc Verified.
+It contains 114 high-quality instances whose task clarity and evaluation validity are manually verified.
+We use \nc to assess a range of state-of-the-art software engineering agents with two widely used scaffolds.
+Experimental results show that despite significant token consumption, the best task success rate remains as low as 37.72\% (OpenHands with Qwen3-Coder-480B).
+Our analysis reveals that software engineering agents face key challenges in performing cross-file edits, understanding existing code modules, and correctly interpreting documentation semantics.